ibm-cloud-docs/satellite/locations.md

 ## Options for creating your {{site.data.keyword.satelliteshort}} location
 {: #create-options}

-Your locations is made up of compute sources, called hosts, from separate zones of your backing infrastructure environment.
-Depending on your infrastructure provider, you have different options to create a {{site.data.keyword.satelliteshort}} location.
+Your location is made up of compute hosts from separate zones of your backing infrastructure.
+The options for creating a {{site.data.keyword.satelliteshort}} location vary by provider.
 {: shortdesc}

 My infrastructure is a cloud provider.